 An Index Fund, on the other hand, can be bought like any other mutual fund directly from the fund house and redeemed from the fund house.
 Sometimes, index funds simply hold units of the corresponding ETF of the same AMC and sometimes they directly hold the stocks included in the index.

-However, there are a number of indices which are tracked by ETFs which are not tracked by Index Funds.
+However, there are a number of indices that are tracked by ETFs which are not tracked by Index Funds.
 A few examples include the Nifty Value 20 (NV 20) Index and the Nifty Low Vol 30 (Low Volatility 30).

 Index investing in India